 Active from 2015 through 2020, the Tree Spotters Citizen Science program partnered with the National Phenology Network (NPN) to train citizen scientists to collect phenology data from 15 native tree species at the Arnold Arboretum.
 The program began as an initiative of the Temporal Ecology Laboratory (formerly located at Harvard University), and later became an official Arnold Arboretum program in 2018.

-During the program’s six-year span, hundreds of volunteers submitted over 330,000 phenological observations to the NPN’s database.
+During its six-year span, hundreds of volunteers submitted more than 330,000 phenological observations to the NPN’s database.
 These data can be accessed on the Data Resources page, or using the NPN’s Phenology Observation Portal or Phenology Visualization Tool.

 Many thanks to Tree Spotters participants for their hard work and dedication to the program over the years!